The Rules for Flying after Diving

 The 60 ft dives however are both at the NDL limit for the depth, now the 18 hour rule applies.

-- Diving with Enriched Air Nitrox does not reduce your nitrogen absorption if you maximise your bottom time.
+Diving with Enriched Air Nitrox does not reduce your nitrogen absorption if you maximize your bottom time.
 It will reduce your Nitrogen absorption ONLY if you reduce your maximum bottom times or use the air NDL

 Let us take the 60 ft dive again, NDL on air is 55 minutes, NDL on 32% Nitrox is 90 minutes, a diver doing a 90 minute bottom time is absorbing as much Nitrogen as the diver doing 55 minutes on air.

-In the real world of course, many divers are lucky if they can make a tank last for 45 minutes at 60 ft, but some of us, myself included, can get pretty close to that 90 minute bottom time limit.
+In the real world of course, many divers are lucky if they can make a tank last for 45 minutes at 60 ft, but some divers who know how to use less air can get pretty close to that 90 minute bottom time limit.